satyasaran/BurgerEvoPINN/README.md

 ## Usage

 Open the Burger_Bayesian.ipynb/Evol_Bayesian.ipynb notebook in Jupyter Notebook or any compatible notebook application (jupyter lab) and Burger_sin.ipynb/Evol_4th_order_Sin.ipynb for rest of the results.
 Run the notebook cells in sequential order to execute the code and reproduce the some of the results of the work.
-Other results can be obtained similary.
+Other results can be obtained similary..
 Feel free to modify the code, experiment with for hyperparameter tuning and  different machine learning models or techniques, and explore the results.
 ## Data
 Data used in this work are described in the Manuscript